A career in automotive

 Find a course

 You can apply for the MPTT scholarship programme now, but make sure you enrol in your chosen course as well.
 Here’s what you need to do:

 - Check out the courses for automotive below, and follow the links to find out more.
 Once you’ve chosen your course, you’ll need to apply for it through the course provider (e.g. MIT or Unitec).

 - Apply for your MPTT scholarship and, if you qualify, we’ll let your chosen course provider know you’ve been awarded an MPTT scholarship to get financial help and other support.

 Find out which automotive course is right for you using the links below.

 Find an apprenticeship

-Apprenticeships are managed by Industry Training Organisations (ITOs), who make sure you get the training you need to earn your qualification.
+Apprenticeships are currently managed by Industry Training Organisations (ITOs), who make sure you get the training you need to earn your qualification.
 The ITO for automotive is MITO.
-To find out more about getting an apprenticeship you can contact Brian Messer at Brian.email@example.com
+To find out more about getting an apprenticeship you can contact Jodi Franklin at firstname.lastname@example.org

 Find out about a MITO apprenticeship in automotive